DallanQ/terraforming_mars_ares_expedition/QA.md

 [mining-guild-card-214-inquiry](https://boardgamegeek.com/thread/2714723/mining-guild-card-214-inquiry)

 > The effect on the card reads, "Each time you play steel production..."
 How do folks interpret this card?
+> a.
+Whenever you build another green card which has steel production in the orange box OR
+> b.
+Whenever you build something requiring steel production (i.e. another card)

 "Whenever you build another green card which has steel production in the orange box".
 There is only one card in the game that requires steel production.
 It has a I because that is the only phase that will give you cards that will give you steel production.

 [phase-in-a-row](https://boardgamegeek.com/thread/2748840/phase-in-a-row)

-> Just say i played production in the last phase of one round, i go to end step and then start a new round.
-Can i play the production phase now as it is a new round…how do you guys play it for solo?
+> In solo mode, say i played production in the last phase of one round, i go to end step and then start a new round.
+Can i play the production phase now as it is a new round… how do you guys play it for solo?

 You can't play production two phases in a roll.

 [basic-question-about-productionresource-tracking-f](https://boardgamegeek.com/thread/2850193/basic-question-about-productionresource-tracking-f)

-> The MC cubes on the right side of the board should correspond to the number on the left track?
-(This also appears to be how they explain it in the example with "Bob" on page 15) If so, is this redundant?
+> Should the MC cubes on the right side of the board correspond to the number on the left track?
+If so, is this redundant?
 If not, what is the distinction I'm missing?

 The tracks on the left should correspond to the number of relevant production icons in your played projects.
 They track the rate at which you produce resources.
 They are generally advanced as a result of a Development or Construction phase.
 The bins on the right contain your current actual resources as a result of accumulated production (minus spending).
 They increase during a Production phase and they are spent during an Action phase.

 [towing-a-comet](https://boardgamegeek.com/thread/2772968/towing-a-comet)

-> Do I get two VPs from this towing a comet project card?
-One from raising 1 oxygen and another one from flipping an ocean tile.
-Or do I only get those VPs if I did this through a Standard Action?

-It's 2 points assuming you're still able to score oceans and oxygen this game.

 [anit-gravity-technology-effect-op](https://boardgamegeek.com/thread/2724596/anit-gravity-technology-effect-op)